-Students who fail a developmental math or writing course at SJSU will not be able to repeat the course at SJSU.
-They will need to complete their developmental course requirement at a community college and will still be held to the one-year time limit.
+Students who fail a delevopmental math or writing course at SJSU will not be able to repeat the course at SJSU.
+They will need to complete their developmental course requirement throught a community college and will still be held to the one-year time limit.

-After completing the developmental math requirement, students should refer to the attached file, "What Math to Take," to choose their next math course based upon their major.
-If the major requires calculus, be sure to read the information at http://www.sjsu.edu/math/calculus.
+Once a student completes the developmental math requirement and are deady for GE math, see attached file, "What Math to Take," to help them choose their next math course based for their major.
+If the major requires calculus, be sure to read the information at: http://www.sjsu.edu/math/calculus.

 While in remedial status, students are limited to registering to courses on the this list.